Sun damage explained

 Consequences of sun damage

 Sun damage has short and long-term consequences.
 An immediately visible sign of sun damage is sunburn.
 In a mild form, this appears as red, inflamed skin that feels warmer than usual.
 In more severe cases, it is accompanied by blisters, as well as nausea and dizziness.
 In short, sunburn can be very serious.

-The more long-term consequences of unprotected sun exposure are dry, dull and uneven skin tone.
-The sun can dry out skin and deplete its levels of essential fatty acids, leaving skin looking and feeling dry, flaky and wrinkled, over time.
-Sun damage slows down the rate of skin cell renewal, causing a build-up of old, dead skin cells that result in dull, congested skin.
-It can also cause stubborn pigmentation marks or brown spots.
+The more long-term consequences of unprotected sun exposure include dry, dull and uneven skin tone.
+The sun can dry out skin and deplete its levels of essential fatty acids, leaving skin looking and feeling dry, flaky and rough.
+Sun damage also slows down the rate of skin cell renewal, causing a build-up of old, dead skin cells that result in dull, congested skin.

 Sun damage can destroy the collagen and elastin in your skin too.
 Collagen is a protein that retains the firmness of your skin and elastin is the support fibre that allows skin to bounce back.
 Collagen and elastin degradation in the deeper skin layers can result in premature signs of skin ageing, such as wrinkles and fine lines, because your skin loses its elasticity and firmness.
 Making matters worse, unprotected sun exposure also diminishes skin’s hyaluronic acid content, leading to thinner, more fragile skin.